-PCWA will conduct protocol-level surveys for terrestrial special-status plants and mosses, consistent with the methods described in the TERR 2 - Special-Status Plants Technical Study Report (PCWA 2010d; SD B).
-Surveys will be conducted every five years with the first survey beginning the year after license issuance.
-Survey results will be submitted to USDA-FS, California Department of Fish and Game (CDFG), and United States Fish and Wildlife Service (USFWS) for review and comment at least 30 days prior conducting annual consultation (Section 7.0).
-The report will include the location or size of special-status plant populations and mosses identified.
+PCWA will conduct protocol-level surveys for terrestrial special-status plants including mosses, fungi and lichens consistent with the methods described in the TERR 2 - Special-Status Plants Technical Study Report (PCWA 2010d; SD B).
+Surveys will be conducted every five years with the first survey beginning in year 1 following license issuance.
+Surveys for special-status fungi and lichens would be conducted only if new facilities are added to the MFP or if operations and maintenance activities are proposed in areas where appropriate habitats to support these species are present.
+Survey results will be submitted to USDA-FS, CDFG, and United States Fish and Wildlife Service (USFWS) for review and comment at least 30 days prior conducting annual consultation (Section 7.0).
+The report will include the location or size of special-status plant populations including mosses, fungi, and lichens identified.
 Following incorporation of agency comments, the report will be submitted to the FERC.

-5.2 TARGET NOXIOUS WEED INVENTORY SURVEYS
+5.2 PRIORITY NOXIOUS WEED INVENTORY SURVEYS

-PCWA will conduct target noxious weed surveys in conjunction with special-status plant surveys every five years, with the first survey beginning the year after license issuance.
+PCWA will conduct ENF and TNF priority noxious weed surveys in conjunction with special-status plant surveys every five years, with the first survey beginning in year 1 following license issuance.
 The surveys will be conducted consistent with the methods described in the TERR 3 - Noxious Weeds Technical Study Report (PCWA 2010e; SD B).
 The following information will be collected for each population observed: